ntu-hg2051/ntu-hg2051.github.io/src/environment-setup.md

 If it says the `pip` command is not found, ensure your virtual environment is active.
-If it is and still cannot find it, then try `pip3` instead.
+If it is and still cannot find it, then try `pip3` or `python -m pip` instead.
 If it still complains after that, then please contact me.

 If it is successful, you'll see 10 or so packages be installed in addition to pytest.
 The others are pytest's dependencies.